 Pick a Wedding Planner

 Finding the right person to plan your wedding day can be a difficult but rewarding task.
 Start online and peruse wedding portfolios and reviews from other couples to get a sense of the type of wedding planner you could hire.
-Using research, find wedding planners that created weddings that suit the style you’re looking to achieve, for your own wedding day.
+Using research, find wedding planners that create weddings that suit the style you’re looking to achieve, for your own wedding day.
 Similarly, it’s great to open up conversations with groups of friends that have had weddings recently and ask them how they managed their wedding ceremony and reception.

 Depending on the type of wedding you’re having, you might need a specific wedding planner with a great portfolio dealing with your potential theme and style of venue.
 This person will also need to be the right fit on a personal level.
 Planning a wedding that’s perfect in your eyes is never easy, but it’s a lot easier if you can get along with the person planning every fine detail.